greenorbitspace/web/src/content/blog/unlocking-insights-from-space-european-state-of-the-climate-2023.md

 name: 'Unlocking Insights from Space: European State of the Climate 2023'
 ---

 In a world grappling with the relentless impacts of climate change, understanding the nuances of our changing environment becomes paramount.

-Credit: The European Centre for Medium Range Weather Forecasts (ECMWF) on behalf of the European Commission: the Copernicus Climate Change Service (C3S) and the Copernicus Atmosphere Monitoring Service (CAMS).

-# Unlocking Insights from Space: European State of the Climate 2023

-In a world grappling with the relentless impacts of climate change, understanding the nuances of our changing environment becomes paramount.
 The European State of the Climate report for 2023, a collaborative effort by the Copernicus Climate Change Service (C3S) and the World Meteorological Organization (WMO), delivers crucial insights into Europe’s climate landscape, highlighting the urgent need for action and adaptation.

 ## Satellites: Eyes on the Climate